marmelab/react-admin/docs/FilteringTutorial.md

 Check [the `<FilterList>` documentation](./FilterList.md) for more information.

 If you use the FilterList, you'll probably need a search input.
 As the FilterList sidebar is not a form, this requires a bit of extra work.
-Fortunately, react-admin provides a specialized search inpurt component for that purpose: check [the `<FilterLiveSearch>` documentation](./FilterLiveSearch.md) for details.
+Fortunately, react-admin provides a specialized search input component for that purpose: check [the `<FilterLiveSearch>` documentation](./FilterLiveSearch.md) for details.

 ![Filter Live Search](./img/filter-live-search.gif)